willmorrison1/RVaggregator/README.md

 RVaggregator aims to ease aggregation of spatial data.
 Aggregation involves the coarsening of a high spatial resolution raster across rasters or polygons of lower resolution.
+Specifically, RVaggregator is a convenience wrapper for `terra::extract()`.

 I have not found an “all in one” and relatively fast aggregation solution in e.g. R/python/gdal etc that I like.
 RVaggregator can: